Clemson-Software-Engineering/Music-Visualizer/README.md

 git clone git@github.com:Clemson-Software-Engineering/Music-Visualizer.git
 ```

-Tp run this project, you need a C++ compiler and command line interface.
+To run this project, you need a web browser capable of handling Javascript and HTML.

 *This project is currently still under development and V1 is not yet ready.*